alienfast/gulp-pipeline/README.md

 - VigetLabs for their blog post _[Gulp on Rails: Replacing the Asset Pipeline](https://viget.com/extend/gulp-rails-asset-pipeline)_ and [gulp-rails-pipeline starter project](https://github.com/vigetlabs/gulp-rails-pipeline)
 - Argency for their blog post _[Gulp - a modern approach to asset pipeline for Rails developers](http://blog.arkency.com/2015/03/gulp-modern-approach-to-asset-pipeline-for-rails-developers/)_
+- Bugsnag for their blog post _[Replacing the Rails asset pipeline with Gulp: Using Gulp to compile and cache our assets](http://blog.bugsnag.com/replacing-the-rails-asset-pipeline-with-gulp)_